 It is closer to Apache Lucene than to Elasticsearch or Apache Solr in the sense it is not an off-the-shelf search engine server, but rather a crate that can be used to build such a search engine.

 Tantivy is, in fact, strongly inspired by Lucene's design.

-The following benchmark breakdowns performance for different types of queries/collections.
+The following benchmark break downs performance for different type of queries / collection.

 Your mileage WILL vary depending on the nature of queries and their load.

 - Configurable tokenizer (stemming available for 17 Latin languages with third party support for Chinese (tantivy-jieba and cang-jie), Japanese (lindera and tantivy-tokenizer-tiny-segmenter) and Korean (lindera + lindera-ko-dic-builder)